Cha Eun-woo: Philanthropy

-Since 2016, Cha has engaged in significant philanthropic activities.
+Since 2016, Cha has engaged in significant philanthropic activities spanning education, disaster relief, health awareness, children's welfare, and international causes.

 His early contributions included donating his handwriting to the Korean language learning app Danbi in October 2016, with all profits supporting the Korea Foundation for International Cultural Exchange's Hangul ODA (Official Development Assistance) project.
-Two years later, in June 2018, he participated in the Ice Bucket Challenge to raise awareness and funds for Korea's first ALS nursing hospital, a challenge he revisited in July 2023 with another ₩10 million donation.
+Two years later, in June 2018, he participated in the Ice Bucket Challenge to raise awareness and funds for South Korea's first ALS nursing hospital, a challenge he revisited in July 2023 with an additional ₩10 million donation.

-In April 2019, he donated ₩10 million to aid victims of the Sokcho Fire, and in November he donated million to the "Junior Love Academic Support Fund", which provides scholarships to students at his almer mater Sungkyunkwan University, a cause he continues to support as of 2022 by donating his advertising model earnings.
-In January 2020, Cha collaborated in G-Market Global Shop's "Give Love" campaign where all proceeds were donated to Save the Children Korea's "School Me" project.
-The following February, he contributed ₩30 million to help those affected by the COVID-19 pandemic in South Korea.
-His commitment to education is evident through his 2019 donation of ₩10 million to the "Junior Love Academic Support Fund" at Sungkyunkwan University, a scholarship fund he continues to support by donating his advertising model earnings.
-In 2022, Cha participated as a special audio guide for the art exhibit of Sir Michael Craig-Martin and donated some proceeds for cancer patients at the National Cancer Center. and he held "Archive", a photo exhibition at the end of the year, donating all profits to help the underprivileged.
+In 2019, he donated ₩10 million to aid victims of the Sokcho Fire and contributed another ₩10 million (jointly with Unix Electronics Chairman Lee Chung-goo) to the "Junior Love Academic Support Fund" for scholarships at his alma mater, Sungkyunkwan University, a project he has continued to support by donating earnings from his advertising contracts.

+In 2020, he collaborated with G-Market Global Shop's "Give Love" campaign to benefit Save the Children Korea's "School Me" project and made a separate ₩30 million donation to assist communities affected by the COVID-19 pandemic in South Korea.

+In 2022, he served as a special audio guide for the British contemporary art exhibition by Michael Craig-Martin, donating a portion of the proceeds to support pediatric cancer patients at the National Cancer Center, and later held his personal photo exhibition Archive, donating all profits to help the underprivileged.

-More recently, Cha has engaged in international initiatives and significant fundraising events.
-In April 2023, he contributed to the "Little Miracle" project in Thailand, raising ฿400,000 through an auction to support critically ill children, and in May, he helped raise an additional ฿514,902 for the Children's Hospital Foundation in Thailand through KonnecThai.
-Domestically, he actively participated in W Korea's "Love Your W" breast cancer awareness campaign and charity event in October 2024, and donated personal items to the "WeAJa Sharing Market," South Korea's largest charity event, with all proceeds going to support underprivileged children and youth, as well as vulnerable groups affected by the climate crisis.
-His most substantial recent donation came in March 2025, when he gave ₩100 million through the Korean Red Cross for wildfire recovery efforts in the Ulsan, Gyeongbuk, and Gyeongnam regions, which went toward support for victims, including relief vehicles, emergency aid kits, shelters, and blankets.
+More recently, Cha has expanded his charitable efforts both internationally and domestically.
+In 2023, he supported the "Little Miracle" project in Thailand, raising ฿400,000 through an auction in April and an additional ฿514,902 in May for the Children's Hospital Foundation through KonnecThai.
+In October 2024, he participated in W Koreas "Love Your W" breast cancer awareness campaign and charity event, and donated personal items to the "WeAJa Sharing Market" to benefit underprivileged youth and groups affected by the climate crisis.
+In March 2025, he donated ₩100 million through the Korean Red Cross for wildfire recovery efforts in the Ulsan, Gyeongbuk, and Gyeongnam regions.